Responsible for the content of this website according to § 5 TMG

 Use of Cookies

-We use technically necessary cookies to permanently store the language selected by the user.
+We use technically necessary cookies to permanently store the language and color scheme (theme) selected by the user.

 In addition, LocalStorage (also known as Web Storage or DOM Storage) is used.
 LocalStorage is utilized to store the layer view as well as the maps created by the user.
 These are therefore technically necessary "cookies."
 The storage is performed via JavaScript in the user’s browser and serves exclusively the purpose of restoring the opened layers upon revisiting the website and securing custom maps.
 This function is not used for tracking.
 It is neither possible to view the stored data nor to determine who uses this function, as the data is never transmitted to our server.
 If no layer selection is made or no map is created, no data will be stored in LocalStorage.